Urdu alphabet: History

-The standard Urdu script is a modified version of the Perso-Arabic script and has its origins in 13th century Iran.
+The standard Urdu script is a modified version of the Perso-Arabic script and has its origins in the 13th century Iran.
+It is also related to Shahmukhi, used for the Punjabi language varieties in Punjab, Pakistan.
 It is closely related to the development of the Nastaʻliq style of Perso-Arabic script.
+During the Mughal era, Nasta'liq became the common script for writing the Hindustani language, especially Urdu.

 Despite the invention of the Urdu typewriter in 1911, Urdu newspapers continued to publish prints of handwritten scripts by calligraphers known as katibs or khush-navees until the late 1980s.
 The Pakistani national newspaper Daily Jang was the first Urdu newspaper to use Nastaʿlīq computer-based composition.
 There are efforts under way to develop more sophisticated and user-friendly Urdu support on computers and the internet.
 Nowadays, nearly all Urdu newspapers, magazines, journals, and periodicals are composed on computers with Urdu software programs.

 Other than the Indian subcontinent, the Urdu script is also used by Pakistan's large diaspora, including in the United Kingdom, the United Arab Emirates, the United States, Canada, Saudi Arabia and other places.